-SEPTEMBER 2022
+SEPTEMBER 2023

-As a federation of two Church schools we are at the heart of the community and strive to 'Go The Extra Mile', in partnership with parents and the wider community.
+As a federation of two Church schools we are at the heart of the community and strive to 'live life in all its fullness', in partnership with parents and the wider community.
 Chaddleworth St. Andrew's and Shefford CE Primary Schools are committed to enabling all pupils to achieve their full potential.
 We will do this through developing a love of learning within a creative environment, where everyone aspires towards excellence.